tdlib-php/tdlib-php/README.md

 ## Project Status

-Work in progress, not ready for use.
+Project abandoned.
+Was: Work in progress, not ready for use.

 License: BSD3